March 12, 2026 (1mo ago)

 [IMAGE: Flow diagram showing recording pipeline from DOM to MutationObserver to batching to server — search: "session replay recording pipeline architecture"]

 Several open-source projects offer session replay without third-party data transfer.
-PostHog reported over 80,000 companies using their platform in 2024, with session replay as one of their most adopted features (PostHog, 2024).
+According to PostHog, over 80,000 companies use their platform, with session replay as one of their most adopted features.
 Here's how the main options compare.

 rrweb is a library, not a product.
 It gives you the recording and playback primitives — rrweb.record() to capture events, rrweb-player to replay them.
 Everything else is your responsibility: transport, storage, search, playback UI, and privacy masking.